Birch-san/juicysfplugin/README.md

 <img width="256px" alt="image" src="http://s3.amazonaws.com/fl_resource/flkeychart.png">

-## Using the standalone .app
+## Using the standalone .app (macOS) / .exe (Windows)

 Generally the .app will Just Work™, but if your audio setup is more bespoke, then you'll need to configure.
-Ignore the yellow warning about feedback.
-There is no feedback loop (because no audio is input).

 **Options > Audio/MIDI settings**